huntrar/cliquery/README.md

     sudo chmod a+x /usr/local/lib/python2.7/dist-packages/cliquery/.cliqrc
     ```
 * A search may return immediate results, such as calculations or facts, or instead a page of search results comprised of descriptive links to follow.
 * Interactive use is as easy as passing the regular flag arguments into the link prompt; this overrides any preexisting flags and allows for more even more flexibility.
+Entering h or help will list all possible prompt commands.
     ```
     + + + + + + + + + + + + + + + + + + + + + + + + + + + +
     1. A Simple Makefile Tutorial